MariamGad/two-tier-application-using-terraform/README.md

 * EC2 instance should be accessible anywhere on the internet via HTTP and HTTPS
 * RDS should be on a private subnet and inaccessible via the internet
 * Only the EC2 instance should be able to communicate with RDS
+* Use terraform state file in S3 bucket

 ## Steps

+### Configure AWS Provider
+* Configure AWS CLI to work using your AWS account
+* Specify aws provider source `hashicorp/aws` and version in `provider.tf` file
+* configure used region `provider.tf` file
+* Store terraform state `terraform.tfstate` file on S3 bucket
+---

 ### Create Custom VPC
-Create VPC using AWS Console, find [documentation here](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#create-vpc-vpc-only)
+* Create VPC using AWS Console, find [documentation here](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#create-vpc-vpc-only)
 ---

 ### Create Network Module
-**you can find [network module](https://github.com/MariamGad/terraform-network-module) here**\
-this module is responsible for:
+**you can find [network module](https://github.com/MariamGad/terraform-network-module) here**, this module is responsible for:
 * Creating public subnet for EC2 instance.
 * Creating two private subnets for RDS instance.
 * Creating Internet Gateway to give EC2 instance an access to the Internet.